 Responding to winter weather conditions requires a collaboration between the City and its citizens.
 The City currently dedicates up to 12 highly experienced operators to help tackle snow, ice, and slush.
 Their mission is to provide the greatest level of service and safety to the traveling public.
 The City monitors weather conditions 24 hours a day in order to provide a proactive response and strives to continuously improve operations to best serve citizens.

 Similar to previous years, when it snows two inches or more, crews will plow all streets, including residential streets.
-Last year, we implemented a new plan:
+Response plan provides:

-• Improved Communications with the Engage Sandpoint app.
+• Timely Communications with the Engage Sandpoint app.

 It is impractical, physically and fiscally, to give all streets an equal level of services and maintain near continuous coverage.
 Consistent with other municipalities, available resources focus on the streets most traveled and on those that provide access to essential services.
 Streets with higher intensity use have a higher priority for snow removal service.
 Residential streets require proportionally more time for snow removal for the amount of traffic served and have a lower priority.

-Operations are performed based upon prioritized routes, detailed in the City’s Snow Removal Policy, as adopted by City Council.
-The latest priority route map may be downloaded here.
+Operations are performed based upon prioritized routes, detailed in the City’s Snow Removal Policy.

 City graders are equipped with snow gates to reduce the amount of snow plowed in front of driveways.